bobwei/algorithms/README.md

-# Javascript Project Template
+# Js App Boilerplate

-This is a javascript project template with batteries included to speed up project initiation.
+This is a js app boilerplate with batteries included to speed up project initiation.